wycleffsean/ruby-rails/README.md

 # Ruby/Rails docker image
-bundles Rubinus with Rails & dependencies
+bundles Ruby with Rails & dependencies

+installs the following gems and their
+dependencies:

+rails '4.0.0' & above
+pg '0.16.0' & above